cngsc/RAFL/DEMO/README.md

 6) Run RAFL.Py from the command line
 ```"python3 RAFL.py"```

-## Parameters that can be changed:
+## Parameters that can be changed in RAFL.py
 **Cell growth size in pixels [line 15]**
 This determines how much distance in pixels the nuclear mask is circumferentially grown from the nucleus to define "cell area".
 Users can visualise